Pesky Flying Insects

 Second, citronella plants are effective up to about 10 feet from the plant.
 Place a few of the large foliage plants around the area in which you spend the most time.

-Lastly, with a little surfing, you will find a few simple designs for a bat house.
+Lastly, with a little internet surfing, you will find a few simple designs for a bat house.
 It resembles a birdhouse but no hole in the side, just a box with an open bottom.
 Place the bat house on the west side of a tree approximately 6-10 feet off the ground.
 Bats are known to eat up to 1,000 mosquitoes an hour.
 As they are feared by most people bats often get a bad rap because of media portrayal.
-There are no known poisonous bats in North America, as all venomous bats do not adapt well to changing cold climates.
+There are no known poisonous bats in North America, as no venomous bats adapt well to changing cold climates.
 These friendly little characters are fun to watch and make a great conversation piece for your backyard outings.

 Insect Control: Bats Work Free